SSSOC-CAN/fluke-laniakea-plugin/README.md

 # fluke-laniakea-plugin
-a laniakea datasource plugin for reading data from a Fluke DAQ
+a laniakea datasource plugin for reading data from a Fluke DAQ.
+This plugin allows the user to:
+- Specify channel names, numbers and their type (which will appear accordingly in Influx)
+- Writing data to influx
+- A predetermined polling interval (Influx writes are blocking and may exceed the interval)
+- Access the data via the Laniakea Subscribe API
+- Granular authenticate access to the plugin

 An example configuration file can be found in the main repository `fluke.yaml.example`